Helvia/rag-buddy/python/scripts/README.md

 Navigate to the .env.sample file and create a copy called .env .
 Fill in required environmental variables.

 To execute the script navigate to the python/scripts directory and execute $ python rag-buddy-ragc-proxy.py or execute $ python -m python.scripts.rag-buddy-ragc-proxy

+## tc_api_client

+Use $ python tc_api_client.py --help or $ % python -m python.scripts.tc_api_client --help to display the script's usage information

+To execute the script use $ python -m python.scripts.tc_api_client --cache-control  no-store or navigate to the python/scripts directory and use $ python tc_api_client.py --cache-control  no-store and then enter the selected prompt e.g. "Credit card not valid anymore?" .